eficode-academy/helm-katas/helm-lint-kubeconform.md

-# Helm Lint and Kubeval
+# Helm Lint and kubeconform
 ## Learning Goals

 - Debug helm chart through `helm lint`
-- Debug kubernetes objects renderes through helm with the `helm kubeval` plugin
+- Debug kubernetes objects renderes through helm with the `helm kubeconform` plugin

-## Helm linting and Kubeval plugin
+## Helm linting and kubeconform plugin

-Linting and evaluating the kubernetes objects that helm produces through `helm lint` and `kubeval` can help you speed up you development of helm charts, by catching your typos and indentation mistakes.
+Linting and evaluating the kubernetes objects that helm produces through `helm lint` and `kubeconform` can help you speed up you development of helm charts, by catching your typos and indentation mistakes.

 We are going to use two different tools here:

 - `helm lint` will lint your helm chart, catching mandatory fields not set in the helm objects, and validate all of the YAML containing actions.
-- `helm kubeval` is a plugin to render your chart into kubernetes objects, and then run the `kubeval` kubernetes YAML linter on them.
+- `helm kubeconform` is a plugin to render your chart into kubernetes objects, and then run the `kubeconform` kubernetes YAML linter on them.
 It functions similarly to `helm lint`, but for kubernetes objects.

 Both tools help you, but with different scope, one for the template files themselves, and the other for the rendered templates.